stevenshave/stevenshave.github.io/_pages/publications_list.md

+### From Intuition to AI: Evolution of Small Molecule Representations in Drug Discovery

+Miles McGibbon, <u>Steven Shave</u>, Jie Dong, Yumiao Gao, Douglas Houston, Jiancong Xie, Yuedong Yang, Philippe Schwaller, and Vincent Blay.
+"From Intuition to AI: Evolution of Small Molecule Representations in Drug Discovery".
+ACCEPTED in Briefings in Bioinformatics

+### OpenFEPOPS: A Python implementation of the FEPOPS molecular similarity technique

+Yan-Kai Chen, Douglas Houston, Manfred Auer, and <u>Steven Shave</u>, "OpenFEPOPS: A Python implementation of the FEPOPS molecular similarity technique", submitted to Journal of Open Source Software

 ### Evolution and impact of high content imaging

 Gregory Way, Heba Sailem, <u>Steven Shave</u>, Richard Kasprowicz, Neil Carragher, "Evolution and impact of high content imaging."
 Slas Discovery, 2023.